Andrew Benintendi Preview, Player Props: White Sox vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The 8.4 strikeouts per nine innings put together by the Diamondbacks pitching staff ranks 23rd in the league.
+- The Diamondbacks pitching staff is 23rd in the league with a collective 8.4 strikeouts per nine innings.

-- The Diamondbacks have a 4.56 team ERA that ranks 20th among all league pitching staffs.
+- The Diamondbacks' 4.55 team ERA ranks 20th across all MLB pitching staffs.

-- The Diamondbacks rank 19th in baseball in home runs allowed (192 total, 1.2 per game).
+- Diamondbacks pitchers combine to give up 193 total home runs at a rate of 1.2 per game (to rank 19th in the league).

-- The Diamondbacks are sending Davies (2-5) to the mound for his 18th start of the season.
-He is 2-5 with a 6.81 ERA and 69 strikeouts in 79 1/3 innings pitched.
+- Pfaadt gets the start for the Diamondbacks, his 18th of the season.
+He is 2-9 with a 6.08 ERA and 86 strikeouts in 90 1/3 innings pitched.

-- The righty last appeared on Sunday, Sept.
-17 against the Chicago Cubs, when he threw four innings, allowing three earned runs while giving up five hits.
+- The righty last pitched on Friday against the New York Yankees, when he threw 4 1/3 innings, allowing five earned runs while giving up eight hits.

-- The 30-year-old has amassed an ERA of 6.81, with 7.8 strikeouts per nine innings, in 17 games this season.
-Opponents are batting .287 against him.
+- The 24-year-old has amassed an ERA of 6.08, with 8.6 strikeouts per nine innings, in 18 games this season.
+Opponents have a .287 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.